 As Bolshevik rule spread from the capital to the provinces, Baltic sailors became the shock troops of the revolution.
 Several hundred were sent a few weeks after the revolution to battle the reactionary Orenburg Cossacks, and afterwards Baltic sailors formed the core of most Bolshevik battle groups.
 Of the major Baltic ships, however, only the redoubtable Petropavlovsk was still operational by 1919.
 The dreadnought was very active shelling the White Estonians, but the British put an end to that, sending motor torpedo boats to sink her in Kronstadt harbor.
 She was eventually repaired and served in the Great Patriotic War as Marat.

 Please allow an extra three weeks for delivery.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold can swim but is not a revolutionary.
+He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
+His Iron Dog, Leopold, could swim very well.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.